The Freewheelin' Bob Dylan: Track listing

-Some very early first pressing copies contained four songs that were ultimately replaced by Columbia on all subsequent pressings.
-These songs were "Rocks and Gravel", "Let Me Die in My Footsteps", "Rambling Gambling Willie" and "Talkin' John Birch Blues".
+Some very early first pressing copies contained four songs that were ultimately replaced by Columbia on all subsequent pressings: "Rocks and Gravel", "Let Me Die in My Footsteps", "Rambling Gambling Willie" and "Talkin' John Birch Blues".
 Copies of the "original" version of The Freewheelin' Bob Dylan (in either mono or stereo) are extremely rare.
+Columbia re-released the original pressing as a "Record Store Day" LP in 2025.

 The original track listing was as follows: